dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 Different parts of the drug fit different locks.
 And this is true with engodenous chemicals too.

-###
+### Blood Flow and Neuropharmacology

 The point is, when someone takes a drug, it flows in through the arteries and hits the places that receive the most blood first.
 It then reaches the capillaries.
 But if it's a charged particle, it takes forever for it to penetrate the blood brain barrier, if it's at all possible.
 This is because the molecule needs to undergo several chemical changes, which can take a lot of time or be nearly impossible.
 And it can't even get into a neuron (or affect the surface ion channels & receptors of a neuron) until it does.
 This is